AlstonChan/WebPouch/README.md

     git clone https://github.com/AlstonChan/devtools.git
     ```

+2. Install [pnpm](https://pnpm.io/installation), we use pnp as our package manager instead of npm.

-2. Change directory into the repository by using `cd Devtools`, and install the required npm dependencies by running the following command in your terminal.
+3. Change directory into the repository by using `cd Devtools`, and install the required npm dependencies by running the following command in your terminal.

     ```bash
-    npm install
+    pnpm install
     ```

-3. To run the site in your machine, run the following command in your terminal, and head to [localhost:3000](http://localhost:3000).
+4. To run the site in your machine, run the following command in your terminal, and head to [localhost:3000](http://localhost:3000).
 You should see the site up and running.

     ```bash
-    npm run dev
+    pnpm run dev
     ```